Private investigator

 A private investigator, private detective, PI, or private eye, is a person who can be hired by individuals or groups to undertake investigations.
 Private investigators often work for attorneys in civil cases or on behalf of a defense attorney.
 Many work for insurance companies to investigate suspicious claims.
 Before the advent of no-fault divorce, many private investigators were hired to search out evidence of adultery or other illegal conduct within marriage to establish grounds for a divorce.
 Despite the lack of legal necessity for such evidence in many jurisdictions, according to press reports collecting evidence of adultery or other "bad behavior" by spouses and partners is still one of the most profitable activities investigators undertake, as the stakes being fought over now are child custody, alimony, or marital property disputes.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Private investigator" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Private investigator" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools